zanuka/leaderport-core-ui/docs/backend-setup.md

 ### Option 2: AWS with Valkey on EC2 with Graviton Processors

 AWS Graviton processors offer excellent price performance for cloud workloads.
-Here's how to set up Valkran using AWS EC2 instances powered by Graviton:
+Here's how to set up LeaderPort using AWS EC2 instances powered by Graviton:

 1. Sign in to the AWS Management Console:
    - Go to [aws.amazon.com](https://aws.amazon.com) and log in to your account.